 Senator Gorton and Mariana Parks with the 2016-17 cohort of Gorton Global Leaders

 About the Program

-The Slade Gorton International Policy Center is accepting applications for its nine-month leadership development program at the Gorton Center Global Leaders Program, for up to 15 students in the Puget Sound area beginning October 2017 through June 2018.
+Application for this program year is closed.
+In June–August 2018, the Slade Gorton International Policy Center will open application for the next program.
 The program is open to undergraduate (juniors and seniors), graduate, and law school students.
 The mission of the program is to enhance students’ ability to make a positive global impact in their respective fields of study.
 Students will have exposure to, and learn from, Senator Gorton’s extensive public service career and significant contributions to Washington State and the nation.
 It includes leadership lessons from his time as a Washington State legislator, House Majority Leader, 3-term Washington State Attorney General, 3-term U.S. Senator, 9/11 Commission member and Washington State Redistricting Commission member.
 All program costs are covered and students of any academic major with an interest in global policy issues may apply.

 "I am incredibly inspired that individuals with such high intellectual caliber as Senator Gorton and the guest speakers want to share their personal leadership experiences with us.
 I hope to spend my life and career living up to the high standards of intellect, motivation and inspiration that I have witnessed in the Global Leaders Program."